crosshj/experiments/bartok/.NOTES/_scratch.md

   - search for unicode icons without leaving text editor
   - view fonts in editor
   - view/change/convert colors and color palettes in editor
+  - write web code the way I want to, use files the way I want to
+    - ^^^ might be useful to expand on this